Correlation inference attacks against machine learning models: Results

-Consistent with the rest of our methodology, we will use correlation, rather than covariance matrices to parametrize the Gaussian copulas.
+Consistent with the rest of our methodology, we use correlation, rather than covariance matrices to parametrize the Gaussian copulas.
 Correlation matrices are a subset of covariance matrices that have only values of 1 on the diagonal.

-When the variables are all standard normals, i.e., $F_i = \Phi, i=1, \ldots, n$, the correlations of the distribution output by the Gaussian copula are identical to the parameter $\Sigma$.
-We leverage this property to sample shadow datasets matching the correlation constraints, by setting $\Sigma$ equal to the shadow correlation matrix $C^i$.
-We then binarize $X_n$ to obtain $Y=X_n>0$.
+To generate synthetic datasets $D$ matching the correlation constraints and the one-way marginals of the private dataset $D_T$, we distinguish between two cases:

-For arbitrary one-way marginals, the correlations of the distribution output by the Gausian copula are not necessarily equal to the parameter $\Sigma$~\cite{xiao2016}.
-This means that the attacker \textit{must shift the correlation constraints} $V = \{ c^T_{i,j}, (i,j) \in P \}$ to a new set of constraints $V'$, then generate the shadow correlation matrices $C^i$ under the constraints given by $V'$ (instead of $V$).
-This ensures that the empirical correlations computed on the shadow datasets are approximately equal to $V$ and thus match the correlation constraints.
+\begin{enumerate} \item When the variables are all standard normals, i.e., $F_i = \Phi, i=1, \ldots, n$, the correlations of the distribution output by the Gaussian copula are identical to the parameter $\Sigma$.
+We first generate a correlation matrix $C$ using the algorithm corresponding to the attack scenario (e.g., Alg.~\ref{alg:sample_correlation_matrix_s2} for \textbf{S2}), then set $\Sigma=C$ to sample a dataset whose empirical correlation approximately match $C$.

-Alg.~\ref{alg:shift_correlation_constraints} details a simple, yet very effective heuristic to shift the correlation constraints.
-More specifically, it determines $V'$ such that, on average, shadow datasets $D$ generated from matrices matching $V'$ minimize the difference $\max_{(i, j) \in P} |E[C(D)_{i,j}] - c^T_{i, j}|$ between their empirical correlations $C(D)$ and the correlation constraints.
-For conciseness, we focus on the default scenario $\textbf{S2}$, where $V=(\rho(X_i, Y))_{i=1, \ldots, n-1}$ (scenario $\textbf{S1}$ is a particular case).
+\item When the variables have arbitrary one-way marginals, the correlations of the distribution output by the Gaussian copula parameterized by these marginals are not necessarily equal to the parameter $\Sigma$~\cite{xiao2016calculating}.
+This means that the adversary must not directly parameterize the Gaussian copula by setting $\Sigma=C$, but instead \textit{must modify the correlation constraints} $V = \{ (c_T)_{i,j}, (i,j) \in P \}$ (with $C_T$ denoting the correlation matrix of private dataset $D_T$) to a new set of constraints $V'$, generate a correlation matrix $C'$ under the constraints given by $V'$ (instead of $V$), and only then set $\Sigma=C'$. $V'$ is chosen such that the empirical correlations computed on the synthetic datasets are approximately equal to $V$ and thus match the correlation constraints.
+Alg.~\ref{alg:shift_correlation_constraints} details a simple, yet very effective heuristic to modify the correlation constraints.